 A CA can help you navigate the invoicing and payments process and ensure they comply with all regulatory requirements.

 Concerning payment methods, Rohit Khurana, a Chartered Accountant professional and finance lead at Skydo, explained, “A CA can help you to understand the costs involved across the different payment methods.
-There are some costs which are visible and apparent, but there are some costs which are not apparent, like FX markup, etc. In payment methods, a CA can guide you to analyse regulatory mechanisms and cost comparisons.”
+There are some costs that are visible and apparent, but there are some costs that are not apparent, like FX markup, etc. In payment methods, a CA can guide you to analyse regulatory mechanisms and cost comparisons.”

 Additionally, the Goods and Services Tax (GST) is a crucial part of business in India.
 All businesses, including tech export businesses, must comply with GST regulations.
 Although there is no GST payable on invoices denominated in foreign currency, a CA can help you understand the payments of reverse charges and how to claim refunds, among other regulations.